OPS-E2E-PPE/azure-docs-sdk-dotnet/api/overview/azure/ai.formrecognizer-readme.md

 #### Create FormRecognizerClient with Azure Active Directory Credential

-`AzureKeyCredential` authentication is used in the examples in this getting started guide, but you can also authenticate with Azure Active Directory using the [Azure Identity library][azure_identity].
+`AzureKeyCredential` authentication is used in the examples in this Getting start guide, but you can also authenticate with Azure Active Directory using the [Azure Identity library][azure_identity].
 Note that regional endpoints do not support AAD authentication.
 Create a [custom subdomain][custom_subdomain] for your resource in order to use this type of authentication.

 To use the [DefaultAzureCredential][DefaultAzureCredential] provider shown below, or other credential providers provided with the Azure SDK, please install the `Azure.Identity` package: